mahmudulridoy/CSE-0318-Summer-2021/README.md

 # CSE-0402-Summer-2021
-This is a E-Commerce Lab Repository
+This is a Software Lab Repository

 Name: Mahmudul Islam